 Different thicknesses of insulation will result in a different number of points.
 270mm is the bare legal requirement for lofts so it is important to check yours is suitable.
 When it comes to solid and cavity walls, insulation starts at 50mm and typically peaks at 270mm, although larger volumes are available.

 Even though every property is different, ensuring your property is correctly insulated can make a huge impact on your EPC rating; some properties have moved two bands through making this change.
 As it is also one of the cheapest ways to reduce your heating bills it is worth considering if you want to reduce your carbon footprint and achieve a higher property price.

 How to sell a house fast

 Making improvements to your home doesn’t need to be costly.
 Furthermore, having the added peace of mind that you are saving money on your bills and increasing the value of your home whilst helping the environment is a recipe for success.
-Take a look around your home and see what energy-efficient measures you currently have in place and distinguish any areas for improvement if you are looking for a quick house sale.
+Take a look around your home and see what energy-efficient measures you currently have in place and distinguish any areas for improvement if you are looking to sell your house fast.